TimHanel00/haseongpu/docs/source/MATLABInterface.rst

 * Type: ``unsigned``
 * Size: ``1``
 * Description:
-  Selects which cladding to use.
+  Selects the cells, which will be treated as being part of the cladding-region.

 ``claddingAbsorption``
 ^^^^^^^^^^^^^^^^^^^^^^